oremanj/trio/docs/source/reference-io.rst

 string on Windows platforms with ``shell=False``, and two levels of Windows-quoted string on Windows platforms with ``shell=True``.
-The Python standard library doesn't provide any facility for turning a sequence of arguments into a Windows-quoted string, so it's easier to standardize on POSIX quotes.
+The Python standard library doesn't provide any facility for turning a Windows-quoted string into a sequence of arguments, so it's easier to standardize on POSIX quotes.

 .. list-table:: Summary of quoting behavior
    :widths: auto
+   :width: 100%
    :header-rows: 1

    * - Platform
-     - ``shell`` option
+     - ``shell=``
      - Sequence behavior
      - String behavior
      - ... with ``local_quotes=True``